syncfusion-content/maui-docs/MAUI/PDF-Viewer/Save-a-Document.md

 To save a document asynchronously, you may use the [SaveDocumentAsync](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_SaveDocumentAsync_System_IO_Stream_System_Threading_CancellationToken_) method  of the `SfPdfViewer`.

-## Flatten annotation and formfield on save in .NET MAUI PDF Viewer
+## Flatten annotations and form fields on save

-Flattening refers to the process of converting interactive elements, such as annotations and form fields, into a static, uneditable format within a PDF document.The SfPdfViewer allows you to save a document to the specified file stream after flattened the specific annotations and formfields.
+Flattening refers to the process of converting interactive elements, such as annotations and form fields, into a static, non-editable format within a PDF document.
+The SfPdfViewer allows you to save the annotations and form fields by Flatten using `FlattenOnSave` API.

 ### Flatten annotation on save